zhongkaifu/Seq2SeqSharp/README.md

 **-MaxEpochNum**: Maxmium epoch number during training.
 Default is 100
 **-MaxSrcSentLength**: Maxmium sentence length on source side.
 Default is 32 tokens
 **-MaxTgtSentLength**: Maxmium sentence length on target side.
 Default is 32 tokens
 **-WarmUpSteps**: The number of steps for warming up.
-Default is 8,000 **-CompilerOptions**: The options for CUDA NVRTC compiler.
+Default is 8,000
+**-CompilerOptions**: The options for CUDA NVRTC compiler.
 Options are split by space.
 For example: "--use_fast_math --gpu-architecture=compute_60" means to use fast math libs and run on Pascal and above GPUs
+**-Optimizer**: The weights optimizer during training.
+It supports Adam and RMSProp.
+Adam is default

 Note that:
   1) if "-SrcVocab" and "-TgtVocab" are empty, vocabulary will be built from training corpus.
   2) Txt2Vec for external embedding model building can get downloaded from https://github.com/zhongkaifu/Txt2Vec